Latest update: December 5th, 2013

 Listening to and watching a Holocaust survivor share his or her story can be life-changing.
 They spend their lives reliving the same nightmares to educate future generations.
 They ask only that you continue that mission when they no longer can.

-About the Author: Debbie Callahan is an eighth grade English teacher and college adjunct instructor of Writing.
+About the Author: Debbie Callahan is a 9th and 10th grade English teacher and college adjunct instructor of Writing.
 She holds a Bachelor’s Degree in English Language/Literature, a Master’s Degree in Education, and is in A.B.D. status for a Doctorate in Teacher Leadership.
 Recently, she has returned to her true passion of freelance writing and editing, while writing two books of her own on education reform and a memoir of a Holocaust survivor.

 If you don't see your comment after publishing it, refresh the page.